Charcoal grilling is a time-honored method of cooking that has been cherished by many for its unique smoky flavor and the joy of outdoor grilling.

 The Three Stages of Charcoal Grilling

 Starting Your Grill

 Maintaining the Heat of Your Charcoal Grill

-3: Adjusting Vents to Cool Your Grill
+Adjusting Vents to Cool Your Grill

 Charcoal Grills are Intuitive When You Learn How to Use Charcoal Vents

-As you become more familiar with your grill, you’ll find that heating and cooling the coals becomes intuitive.
+As you become more familiar with your grill, you’ll find that mastering the art of heating and cooling the coals becomes intuitive.